frankiee12a9/java-spring-study-errors-bugs-resolusion-document-mine/jpa-hibernate/README.md

 In line `104` we need to persist object in database first, so need to make the change in

 `tag = tag == null ? new Tag(name) : tag;` to `tag = tag == null ? tagRepository.save(new Tag(name)) : tag;`

+## Collection with cascade=”all-delete-orphan” was no longer referenced by the owning entity instance-hibernate

+>

 ## this is jus a test anchor link